 Cisco Catalyst Express 500 and 520 Family of Switches

-Cisco Catalyst 2940 Switch
+Catalyst 2940 Switch

-Cisco Catalyst 2960-S Switch
+Cisco Catalyst 2960-S Series Switch

-Catalyst 3560 Switches
+Catalyst 3560 Series Switches

-Cisco’s Catalyst 3560 Series is a line of non-modular switches that features IEEE 802.3af and Power over Ethernet capability in Fast Ethernet and 10/100/1000 Ethernet implementations.
-The Cisco Catalyst 3560 is a proven access-layer switch for midsize business LAN access or branch-office environments, offering both Gigabit and Power over Ethernet options for high efficiency while streamlining the deployment of vital technology such a Voice over IP, Wi-Fi, video surveillance, and building management systems.
-IT managers can activate network-wide smart services including quality of service (QoS), rate management, access control lists, multicast administration, and broadband IP routing with the ease of traditional LAN switching.
+Cisco’s Catalyst 3560 family is a selection of fixed-configuration switches that features IEEE 802.3af and PoE functionality in 10/100 and Gigabit implementations.
+The Catalyst 3560 Series switch is a proven Layer 2 switch for midsize business network access or local-office environments, offering both Gigabit and PoE configurations for high productivity while streamlining the installation of vital applications including VoIP, wireless access, video monitoring, and building management systems.
+IT managers can activate comprehensive smart services such as QoS, rate management, ACLs, multicast administration, and broadband IP routing while maintaining the simplicity of conventional LAN switching.

-Catalyst 3750 Family Switches
+Cisco Catalyst 3750 Series Switches

-Ways That Progent Can Assist You with Catalyst Switches
+How Progent Can Assist You with Catalyst Switches

-Progent has broad knowledge of open standards and with proprietary Cisco protocols and technologies associated with switching and routing such as Border Gateway Protocol, MPLS traffic engineering, PIM, VPNs, Spanning-Tree Protocol, virtual LANs, Cisco FabricPath, VPC, OTV, Virtual Router Redundancy Protocol, Open Shortest Path First (OSPF), Virtual Switching System (VSS), and LISP.
-Progent's network specialists also offer familiarity with important technologies such as TCP/IP, IPv4, IPv6, Enhanced Interior Gateway Routing Protocol (EIGRP), RIP, and Internet Group Management Protocol (IGMP).
-Progent's CISSP and ISSAP certified network security consultants can assist you to develop an enterprise-wide security and compliance strategy and deploy Catalyst switches so they offer maximum support for your security posture.
+Progent has deep expertise with industry standards as well as with Cisco-owned technologies related to switching and routing such as Border Gateway Protocol, MPLS, Protocol Independent Multicast, VPNs, Spanning-Tree Protocol, VLANs, Cisco FabricPath, VPC, Hot Standby Router Protocol (HSRP), Virtual Router Redundancy Protocol, Open Shortest Path First (OSPF), Virtual Switching System (VSS), and LISP.
+Progent's network specialists also have experience with key technologies such as TCP/IP protocols, IPv4, IPv6, EIGRP, RIP, and Internet Group Management Protocol (IGMP).
+Progent's ISSAP certified data security and compliance consultants can show you how to develop an enterprise-wide security and compliance plan and deploy Catalyst switches so that they offer optimal enforcement to your network security posture.